crazyhottommy/RNA-seq-analysis/README.md

 Thanks [Rob Patro](https://twitter.com/nomad421) for pointing it out!

+* [artemis](https://github.com/RamsinghLab/artemis): RNAseq analysis, from raw reads to pathways, typically in a few minutes.
+Mostly by wrapping Kallisto and caching everything we possibly can.

 ### Batch effects
 [TACKLING BATCH EFFECTS AND BIAS IN TRANSCRIPT EXPRESSION](http://mikelove.github.io/eurobioc2015/#/slide-1) by mike love
 [paper:Tackling the widespread and critical impact of batch effects in high-throughput data](http://www.nature.com/nrg/journal/v11/n10/full/nrg2825.html) by Jeffrey T. Leek in Rafael A. Irizarry's lab.